Types of movement

 If you're trying something new, it can feel overwhelming.
 Our resources can help you start moving straightaway.
 You could even try a game of 'Tag' or go for a lunchtime stroll.
 It all counts.

 If you’re taking your first steps with exercise, see what type of activity you can fit into your daily routine.
 Do things that you find enjoyable.
 You can then build up slowly trying different things to see what works for you.
-You can find more ideas on our healthy habits page.

 If you have a health condition and want to get moving more, you should get in touch with your GP first for advice on what the best exercises are for you.
-For most health conditions moving more is good for you, and can help manage or even improve symptoms.
+For most health conditions moving more is good for you, and can help manage or even improve your symptoms.

 Aerobic activity increases your breathing and heart rate for an extended period of time – keeping your heart, lungs, and circulatory system healthy.
 Aerobic activities are great for burning calories and helping with weight loss when combined with a healthy diet.